xvii. Provisions and contingent liabilities

 The Board of Directors of the Company on October 20.
 2023, approved the execution of the Business Transfer Agreement ('BTA') with GGL (a party under common control) for acquisition of the business undertaking of GGL relating to the business of licensing music audio content and hosting and streaming services under the name -'Gaana', on a going concern basis through a slump sale.

-51. During the year ended March 31, 2024 and previous year ended March 31, 2023, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entity(ies), including foreign entities ("Intermediaries”) with the understanding, whether recorded in writing or otherwise, that the Intermediary shall lend or invest in party identified by or on behalf of the Company (Ultimate Beneficiaries).
+During the year ended March 31, 2025 and previous year ended March 31, 2024, the Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall:

 (a) Crypto currency or virtual currency